XITRIX/iTorrent_CSharp/README.md

 This app was written in Visual Studio - Xamarin.iOS

-Just simple torrent client for iOS with Files app support.
+It is a simple torrent client for iOS with Files app support.

-What that app can do:
+What can this app do:
-- Background downloading by using Microphone hack
+- Download in the background by using microphone hack
 - Add torrent files from Files app and Safari
 - Store files in Files app
 - Download torrent file by link
 - Download torrent by magnet
 - Select files to download
-- FTP Server for file sharing
+- Share files by FTP Server
 - ???

+For now it is only a file downloader, but more features like "Port" and Maximum download speed are coming soon with the new updates

 ## Libraries used